hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_in_a_zero_gravity_chamber_conducti_d53aabef-cb35-4c7d-8714-bcd40736c1e2-0_2.content.md

 ## Contact Us

 If you have any questions or comments about our research, please don't hesitate to reach out.
-You can contact us at [email protected] or follow us on [Twitter](#).
+You can contact us at me@pavolhejny.com or follow us on [Twitter](#).
 Thank you for your interest in our work!